pavius/nuclio-1/README.md

   <dt>Data Bindings</dt>
   <dd>Data-binding rules allow users to specify persistent input/output data resources to be used by the function.
       (Data connections are preserved between executions.)
-      Bound data can be in the form of files, objects, records, messages etc.
+      Bound data can be in the form of files, objects, records, messages etc.<br />
-      The function specification may include an array of data-binding rules, each specifying the data resource and its credentials and usage parameters.
+      The function specification may include an array of data-binding rules, each specifying the data resource and its credentials and usage parameters.<br />
       Data-binding abstraction allows using the same function with different data sources of the same type, and enables function portability.
   </dd>
 </dl>

 <dl>
   <dt>Builder</dt>
-  <dd>A builder receives raw code and optional build instructions and dependencies, and generates the function artifact &mdash; a binary file or a Docker container image, which the builder can also push to a specified image repository.
+  <dd>A builder receives raw code and optional build instructions and dependencies, and generates the function artifact &mdash; a binary file or a Docker container image, which the builder can also push to a specified image repository.<br />
       The builder can run in the context of the CLI or as a separate service for automated development pipelines.
   </dd>
 </dl>